Are you looking for a Code to Check if Phone is Hacked? Here is the number to dial to see if your phone is tapped or not.

 Number to dial to see if your phone is tapped:

-Hackers always act smart but as the saying goes "thief always leave something or the other while committing crime" and I hope above mentioned steps are helpful in atleast in knowing that your phone is hacked or monitored or simply unhack my phone.
+Hackers always act smart but as the saying goes "thieves always leave something or the other while committing a crime" I hope the above-mentioned steps are helpful in atleast knowing that your phone is hacked or monitored or simply unhack my phone.
 And if your phone is compromised, then you can do the following safety measures straight away -